NF-coder/flowers-backend/README.md

 # TODO List:
 - [ ] DOCUMENTATION!
+- [ ] autoreconnect when connection to database is lost
 - [ ] Replace some @dataclass constants to env variables in .env files
 - [ ] SessionId + JWT
 - [ ] GRPC encryption